-Whether you’re an artist, writer, designer, or entrepreneur, physical products can be the perfect canvas for monetizing your creativity.
+Whether you’re an artist, writer, designer, or entrepreneur, physical products can be the perfect canvas for monetizing your creativity with print-on-demand.

 From t-shirts to posters, backpacks to books, you can put your own original spin on everyday products and sell them online.
 However, if you go the traditional route of buying and holding your own inventory, you may be left with a pile of products that aren’t selling.

-Print-on-demand services offer an alternative way to bypass the time, investment, and risk associated with managing inventory, letting you go from creating to selling custom products at a fraction of the cost than manufacturing them on your own.
+Print-on-demand services offer an easier way to bypass the time, investment, and risk associated with managing inventory, helping you create custom products at a fraction of the cost than manufacturing them on your own.

-Plus, with print-on-demand services everything after the sale, from printing to shipping, is handled by your supplier.
-Once you’ve set everything up, it takes only a few clicks to fulfill an order once you’ve made a sale.
+A major additional benefit of print-on-demand is. that once you’ve set everything up, it takes only a few clicks to fulfill an order after you’ve made a sale.

 You can use print-on-demand services to: